My Account

 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ resume templates and create your resume here.

-1. Do References Go on a Resume?
+Should You Put References on a Resume?

 Back when I got my first job, references on a resume were commonplace.
 My advisor in high school even told me to do it.
 But, just like with most peer-pressured decisions in high school, it is not what I would do now.

+Currently, career consultants and hiring managers all agree that references should not be put on a resume.
 Is that a solid no, though?
 Well, there are special circumstances when you can include resume references, but you’ll know them when you see them.
 Generally, if the job listing or hiring manager specifically asks for a references page, then, by all means, include one!

-2. How to Put References on a Resume
+How to List References on a Resume

 Here’s how to list references on a resume: